steadybit/extension-aws/README.md

 # Steadybit extension-aws

-A [Steadybit](https://www.steadybit.com/) discovery and attack implementation to inject HTTP faults into various AWS services.
+A [Steadybit](https://www.steadybit.com/) discovery and attack implementation to inject faults into various AWS services.

 ## Capabilities